-Our Aboriginal Board Observer Program aligns with our strategic direction to go beyond water for strong communities.
+Our Board Observer (Aboriginal) Program Scholarship aligns with our strategic direction of a healthy region enabled by water.
 It supports our commitment to build governance and leadership skills within our region.

 This program is an opportunity for a person from an Aboriginal or Torres Strait Islander community to bring their unique and independent perspective as an observer to the Wannon Water Board.